Collection Events

 Pet Waste Drop Off

 Residents can drop off pet waste at convenient locations every spring free of charge.
-The 2025 drop-off program has now concluded check back in Spring 2026 for updated information.

-Please remember to always double bag pet waste.
+Please remember to always double-bag pet waste.

 Find more ways to dispose of your pet waste.